Materia-Journal/Materia_issue4/content/essay_grison.md

 ---
 label: V
-title: Materiality of a Vision:
+title: Materiality of a Vision
 subtitle: Unveiling the Complex Material Makeup of an Early Symbolist Work with Friable Media by Alfred-Napoléon Delaunois (Belgian, 1875-1941)
 layout: essay
-order:
+order: 35
 peer_review: true
 class: page-one
 contributor: